Reading Time: 6 minutes

 Consider alternatives: There are plenty of enjoyable activities you can do while sober, even during the holidays.
 Find which activities interest you most and keep them in mind.
 Fun, healthy alternatives can make sobriety easier.

-Whatever plan you make, it does not need to be entirely thought through; it just needs to be a conscious effort to identify your triggers, anticipate what may set them off, and give yourself some healthy alternatives to commit to instead.
+Whatever plan you make does not need to be entirely thought through; it just needs to be a conscious effort to identify your triggers, anticipate what may set them off, and give yourself some healthy alternatives to commit to instead.

-Whether from a sponsor, counselor, friend, or loved one, support is often the key to coping with stress, triggers, and staying sober – especially during the holidays.
+Support is often the key to coping with stress, triggers, and staying sober, especially during the holidays, whether from a sponsor, counselor, friend or loved one.
 In a post on the Harvard Medical School Health Blog, Dr. Peter Grinspoon explains this fact, stating,

-Focus on Entertainment: Unfortunately, the focus of a party can often be on the drinking.
-In a recovery-safe party, the focus should be on entertainment such as games, movies, conversation, and/or food.
+Focus on Entertainment: Unfortunately, the focus of a party can often be on drinking.
+In a recovery-safe party, the focus should be on entertainment such as games, movies, conversation, and food.

 Allies: Whether one is hosting or attending a recovery-safe party, it is important to bring or have an ally or allies present: someone immediately available for support if needed.

 While it requires hard work and careful planning, a recovery-safe party can be an amazing source of joy and fun for those staying sober during the holidays.
-After all, that is what the holidays are all about: getting together with friends and family and having a good time.
+After all, the holidays are about getting together with friends and family to have a good time.

 Holiday Relapse Prevention is Possible

 If you or a loved one live with an addiction, you know just how much it can impact life.
 It can consume almost everything.
 But, sobriety is possible; all it takes is the right treatment.
-Call us today at 1-888-906-0952 to speak to an addiction specialist.
-They can guide you to the best treatment for you or your loved ones and help begin the path to recovery.
-Remember, you can overcome it.